⭐ Our #1 Pick: Flower Dance Carnival — Authentic rose toy, medical-grade silicone

 Four of our most-loved rose-style picks for New Zealand:

-• 🥈 Rose Tongue Licking Vibrator (⭐ 4.8 / 5 reviews) — Classic rose form with 10 suction modes.
+- 🥈 Rose Tongue Licking Vibrator (⭐ 4.8 / 5 reviews) — Classic rose form with 18 modes — 9 tongue-licking + 9 vibration.
 The most affordable option and a great first rose toy.
 View product →

-Free NZ Post / CourierPost shipping on orders over affordable price, fully discreet packaging, 30-day returns.
-If you're debating between an Amazon.au mystery box and an affordable price branded pharmacy suction toy, we'd rather you spend a bit more on something that'll actually last.
+Free NZ Post / CourierPost shipping on orders over $50 USD, fully discreet packaging, 30-day returns.
+If you're debating between an Amazon.au mystery box and a branded pharmacy suction toy, we'd rather you spend a bit more on something that'll actually last.

 New Zealand Price Comparison Table